ACCIDDA/GeoPops/README.md

 GeoPops is in development, and we welcome feedback.
 Please log any issues.

 **GeoPops** is a package for generating geographically and demographically realistic synthetic populations for any US Census location using publically available data.
 Population generation includes three steps:
-1. Generate individuals within households using combinatorial optimization (CO)
+1. Generate individuals and households using combinatorial optimization (CO)
-2. Assign individuals to schools and workplace locations using enrollment data and commute flows
+2. Assign individuals to school and workplace locations using enrollment data and commute flows
 3. Connect individuals within locations using graph algorithms

 Resulting files include a list of agents with attributes (e.g., age, gender, income) and networks detailing their connections within home, school, workplace, and group quarters (e.g., correctional facilities, nursing homes) locations.
 GeoPops is meant to produce reasonable approximations of state and county population characteristics with granularity down to the Census Block Group (CBG).
 GeoPops builds on a previous package, [GREASYPOP-CO](https://github.com/CDDEP-DC/GREASYPOP-CO/tree/main), and incorporates the following changes: